 - a.
-Background.
-The USACE Asset Management Program has developed a Civil Works Strategic Investment Framework (CW-SIF) that provides the conceptual basis for an analytic approach that improves decision-making in the annual budget process.
-Integral pieces of this approach include Maintenance Management, business-line specific efforts such as Operational Condition Assessments (OCAs) and Operational Risk Assessments (ORAs), and Asset Management Portfolio Analytics (AMPA). - b.
-Maintenance Management.
+USACE Asset Management. - (1) Background.
+USACE Asset Management has developed a Civil Works Strategic Investment Framework (CW-SIF) that provides the conceptual basis for an analytic approach that improves decision-making in the annual budget process, and through that links budget development with execution at the asset level to help inform a deliberate lifecycle investment strategy.
+Integral pieces of this approach include Maintenance Management, Operational Condition Assessments (OCAs) and Operational Risk Assessments (ORAs), and risk-informed Budget Prioritization tools and processes such as Asset Management Portfolio Analytics (AMPA).
+The ultimate aim is to provide a nationally consistent, repeatable, transparent, and credible means of planning, tracking, and reporting investments and their impacts using a risk-informed system approach and lifecycle perspective for all Civil Works assets across all business lines. - (2) Maintenance Management.
 USACE Asset Management developed an overall USACE Maintenance Management Strategy and a Maintenance Management Improvement Plan (MMIP).
 The MMIP, with its associated implementation plan, provide a maintenance management strategy to 1) develop consistent maintenance management policies, processes, practices, and terminology; and 2) begin to align maintenance investments with desired levels of facility performance.
 Key to this effort are uniformly accepted definitions of what constitutes maintenance.
 Clear definitions of maintenance, as well as resolution of different forms of maintenance aid in accurate budget development, in establishing clear links between budget development and budget execution; and may tie investments to the performance of the facility when executed.
+The terms 'routine' and 'non-routine' have been historically used to distinguish between baseline recurring project maintenance needs that typically shouldn't require much prioritization effort, and significant maintenance activities and/or costs that should have a higher level of national visibility and prioritization effort.
+The frequency of the event should not drive this determination, but has historically been conflated with it and contributed to a lack of clarity and consistency in the budgeting process.